smallhadroncollider/fnump/taskell.md

     * [x] Using `take 2` all over the place
     * [x] Using `read x :: Int` all over the place
 - Should show changes before making them
+- Using Text rather than String
+- Use ClassyPrelude